titom73/anta-malaga/slides.md

 ---
 # Developing tests with ANTA

-What if we we want to use a command that have input values?
+### What if we we want to render a command using input values?
 Let's review how to implement a ping test:

 ```python